 The dissertation suggests a novel reading of the nonsense poems and two autobiographies of nineteenth-century American children's writer Laura E. Richards (1850-1943).
 The fact that these works have been barely given any serious scholarly attention raises fundamental questions concerning genre, gender and canonicity.
 Reading these works in the wider context of their author's life and times reveals a surprisingly sophisticated writer who found an original way to bypass gender constraints and safely give vent to a myriad of issues, private and public alike, under the veil of nonsense.

-I am a student in the Direct MA program and am writing a thesis about child narrators in adult fiction.
+My thesis focuses on child narrators in adult fiction.
 My research tries to answer questions like: Why do authors use child narrators to tell stories to adults?
 Why is using a child narrator different and – in some cases – more effective than using a child focalizer or an adult narrator?
 Is it ethical for adult authors to presume to present the child perspective, and is the perspective they create convincingly authentic?

 In this critical biography of Olga Kirsch, a South African Jewish poet who immigrated to Israel in 1948, I am exploring the relationship between the life story of the poet and her poetry, especially why as English mother-tongue speaker she published mainly in Afrikaans while already living in Israel.